microsoft/Partner-Center-Bot/docs/AddingIntents.md

 ```

 First the code will verify that the user has successfully authenticated.
 This is accomplished by extracting the [_CustomerPrincipal_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Security/CustomerPrincipal.cs)
 from the private conversation data.
 If that object is not present in the private conversation data that means the user has not authenticated.
-Second the code will verify the intent exists in the dictionary of available intents for the
-authenticated user.
-The dictionary of availalbe intents is generated in the [_GetCustomerPrincipalAsync_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Controllers/OAuthCallbackController.cs#L191) function
+Second, the code will verify the intent exists in the dictionary of available intents for the authenticated user.
+The dictionary of available intents is generated in the [_GetCustomerPrincipalAsync_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Controllers/OAuthCallbackController.cs#L191) function
 defined in the [_OAuthCallbackController_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Controllers/OAuthCallbackController.cs#L191) class.

 ```csharp